Spurs Odyssey Banner

 The train journey up from London was quite eventful.
 I was amazed to find my Spurs site featured in the Times Football Handbook, but dismayed to hear reports of the Spurs hooligans getting off at Stockport for an arranged ruck and the Police following other supporters around the centre of Manchester.
 This fixture has a history of violence, notably the pitch invasion of 1993 and getting in and out of Moss Side was always going to be tricky.

 City had the first effort, when Sullivan had a straightforward save from a 25 yarder from Wiekins and King had to be alert to clear from a dangerous cross from Tiatto.
-Spurs had an early shout for a penalty when Sherwood was clearly being held by Haaland, but ref’s rarely give these, especially to away teams.
+Spurs had an early shout for a penalty when Sherwood was clearly being held by Haaland, but referees rarely give these, especially to away teams.
 City started brightly with Tiatto and Kanchelskis giving good width to their play.

 As with many Spurs matches on the road, the game was quite scrappy and littered with errors, which make claims that the Premiership is the best league in the world look laughable.
 Much to my annoyance, Spurs continued to pump high balls forward, and even when Doherty managed to win them, it never produced good possession.
-Its also disappointing to see Perry with so much responsibility in starting attacks as his distribution and vision are lacking.
+It is also disappointing to see Perry with so much responsibility in starting attacks as his distribution and vision are lacking.

 The best Spurs chance of the half fell to Doherty who headed wide from an Anderton corner.
-Soon after, Huckerby, who often saves his modest best for games against us, skinned Perry on our right and sent over a cross that Ledley King diverted on to the post and along the goal line in to Sully’s grateful arms with Kanchelskis about to pounce.
+Soon after, Huckerby, who often saves his modest best for games against us, skinned Perry on our right and sent over a cross that Ledley King diverted onto the post and along the goal line into Sully’s grateful arms with Kanchelskis about to pounce.
 From where we were at the other end of the pitch, this looked all over a goal and we could not believe our luck when we realised we’d got away with it.
 Maybe it was going to be our day.

-At half time, while there were the usual moans about the quality of the football, most people were happy with our position in the match, but there was the usual concerns about where a goal was going to come from.
+At half time, while there were the usual moans about the quality of the football, most people were happy with our position in the match, but there were the usual concerns about where a goal was going to come from.
 Graham, getting into this tactical substitution thing, rang the changes with Booth coming on for Perry, with Doherty switching to centre back.

 I was still returning from the bar when City had their goal disallowed and so cannot offer a comment, but who cares.
-The ref did n’t give it, like he did n’t give us the Sherwood penalty appeal.
+The ref didn’t give it, like he didn’t give us the Sherwood penalty appeal.
 Apparently Sully muffed Tiatto’s cross after getting in a tangle with the Sol man, and Huckerby hooked home the rebound.
-Nevermind eh!
+Never mind, eh!

 On the hour, Carr was introduced at the expense of Anderton (when most people were wanting the end of Sherwood or Leo) in what can be seen as a move to save the match rather than trying to win it.
 Carr had a tough match against Tiatto and was restricted in his usual forays forward.